 Many well-known artists have probably shed a tear or two while on stage at some point in their careers.
 It's possible that this is sincere passion, but it might also be a stage trick.

-The audience will get more involved and trust the sincerity the singer is trying to convey when they can perceive the performer's feelings.
+The audience will get more involved and trust the sincerity the singer is trying to convey when they can perceive the performer's feelings, and this definitely helps his or her development of a music legacy.

 Every artist aspires to give a memorable and well-received performance in addition to performing the song musically correctly.